fieldtrip/website/getting_started/cerca.md

 ## Topographic plotting

 When we look at this recording, we see channel names like “A1X” and “F4Y”.
-These channels correspond to the hardware sensors, i.e. the OPMs, as they are named in the DAQ recording, with the sensitive axis indicated by the last letter, i.e. either X, Y, or Z.
+These names correspond to the hardware sensors, i.e. the OPMs, as they are named in the DAQ recording, with the sensitive axis indicated by the last letter (either X, Y, or Z).

-The data structure returned by **[ft_preprocessing](/reference/ft_preprocessing)** or the header from **[ft_read_header](/reference/fileio/ft_read_header)** include the "grad" field, which describes the sensor positions (see also this FAQ).
+The data structure returned by **[ft_preprocessing](/reference/ft_preprocessing)** or the header from **[ft_read_header](/reference/fileio/ft_read_header)** include the "grad" field, which describes the sensor positions (see also [this FAQ](/faq/how_are_electrodes_magnetometers_or_gradiometers_described/#the-definition-of-meg-sensors)).
 The recording software itself does not know the relative locations of sensors to each other in the helmet, but it requires you to select a `_HelmConfig.tsv` file that lists which slot each sensor is in, as well as their positions and orientations for each sensitive axis.

-In this specific recording the OPM sensors were placed in a generic helmet (the purple adult large helmet supplied by Cerca).
+In this specific recording the OPM sensors were placed in the generic purple adult large helmet supplied by Cerca.

-For topographic plotting, the channel names (in data.label) should match the locations on the head.
-To keep the script clean and reproducible, we will not go in the data structure and manually rename the channels to match, but we will use a montage, similar to how EEG and iEEG channels can be renamed, combined, added, and subtracted.
-However, the order in which the data is saved in the acquisition is not the same as the order in which the `_HelmConfig.tsv` is made.
-We therefore also have to match sensor names to their respective slot name.
-The `_HelmConfig.tsv` file also contains 2D projection coordinates of the helmet positions (Layx and Layy).
-Using this, we can create a layout for the topographic plotting.
+For topographic plotting, the channel names in `data.label` should be mapped to the corresponding locations on the head.
+To keep the script clean and reproducible, we will not go in the data structure and manually rename the channels, but use a montage as explained [here](/faq/rename_channels).

-    %% Rename channels
+The `_HelmConfig.tsv` file specifies the channel names (based on the name of the hardware sensors) and their placements in the helmet.
+It also contains 2D projection coordinates of the helmet slot positions in `Layx` and `Layy` which can be used for 2D plotting.
+Using the `_HelmConfig.tsv` file, we can create a [layout](/tutorial/layout) for the topographic plotting.

-    montage = [];
+    % Rename the channel labels using a montage montage = [];
     montage.labelold = data.label';

-    % Read helmet layout mapping
+    % Read the channel mapping
     HelmConfig = tdfread(‘Braille_example_data\11766_054_braille1\20240129_101236_cMEG_Data\ 20240129_101236_HelmConfig.tsv');
     last_line_idx = strmatch('Helmet:',HelmConfig.Name);
     field_names = fieldnames(HelmConfig);